quynhnnduong/Multi-User-Checkers-Game/docs/DesignDoc.md

 > story.
 Focus on top-level features from the Vision document and
 > maybe Epics and critical Stories._

+Users can sign in with their name and search for other players.
+Play a complete game of checkers, displaying everything like a physical game.

 ### Definition of MVP
 > _Provide a simple description of the Minimum Viable Product._

+* Users can sign in with a unique name
+* People will play checkers according to the american rules
+* The enitre chess board will look like a physical game of chess

 ### MVP Features
 > _Provide a list of top-level Epics and/or Stories of the MVP._
+* Connection
+* Sign-In
+* Possible Move
+* Display

 ### Roadmap of Enhancements
 > _Provide a list of top-level features in the order you plan to consider them._

+* Replay mode to save replays to txt files, and read them later for viewing
+* AI Opponent with 2 selectable difficulty levels for solo players

 ## Application Domain